Author's note: I considered the story done with the one chapter, but readers asked for a second chapter, so here it is.

-When Carter woke up, the headache was hanging on just at the limit of her perception, and she actually felt rested.
-She stretched and, recalling the events from the previous night, quickly looked around the room confirming she was alone.
-Her gaze lingered at the window, the sun shining in from alarmingly high in the sky already.
+When Carter woke up, the headache was hanging on just at the limit of her perception, and against all experience or expectation, she felt rested.
+She stretched and, recalling the events from the previous night, looked around the room confirming she was alone.
+Her gaze lingered at the window, the sun shining in from alarmingly high in the sky.

-Turning towards her nightstand, her alarm clock was no help in determining the exact time, since it had been unplugged.
+She turned towards her nightstand, but her alarm clock was no help in determining the exact time since it had been unplugged.
 "John!" she mumbled.
 Her wrist watch informed her that it was just past 8:40am.
 She called Fusco while stumbling out of bed.

 "Hi Fusco, I'll be late coming in this morning."